aaugustin/django-sesame/README.rst

 - all supported Python versions.

 It requires ``django.contrib.auth``.
 It's compatible with custom user models.
-It uses ``django.contrib.session`` when it's available.

-Technically, django-sesame can provide stateless authenticated navigation without ``django.contrib.sessions``, provided all internal links include the authentication token, but that increases the security issues explained below.

 django-sesame is released under the BSD license, like Django itself.